 ******************Originally posted July 16, 2012*****************

-I love teaching first grade.
+My favorite thing is teaching first grade.
 I love that I teach all subjects, but my favorite by far, is English/Language Arts.
 So I thought I’d share how I teach, what I teach, and some of the resources I find most useful for teaching children to read and write.
 When we start our day we always do some type of morning work.
 I’m actually going to be revamping my morning work this year and I’m very excited about the change.
 I’ll post more later on my ideas.
 Of course literacy skills will be practiced during this time.
 After morning work, we begin with our morning message.
 I write “one” message per week.
-I know this sounds a little different, but it works.
+Yes, I know this sounds a little different, but it works.
 Writing one message per week, not only saves me time, but helps my kiddos build reading fluency through repeated readings.
 I leave the date out of the message and we change it each day by adding a post it note.
 Here is a sample message from a long time ago.
 Each day we work on a different skill.
 On Monday, we correct the mistakes, Tuesday-Thursday we might find words that have certain short vowel sounds, find punctuation, look for contractions or compound words, find nouns or verbs, etc. The possibilities are endless.
 On Friday we usually circle the parts of a friendly letter.
-Circling the body of the letter is a very “BIG” deal.
+First circling the body of the letter is a very “BIG” deal.

-Right after we do our morning message we sing a song book.
+Right after we do our morning message we then sing a song book.
 You may wonder why I would choose a song book and not some more meaningful piece of literature?
 And I would say, because not only does it make my students fluent; it also makes them confident.
 Tim Rasinski, an absolute genius in education, is an expert on fluency.
 And if you’ve ever met him, you’ll know he loves to sing.
 He also believes in teaching your kiddos tons of songs, doing reader’s theaters, etc. For those of your students who do not know how to read, these are the books that they will feel most confident reading when they have to read independently.
 These are by far my class favorites:

 CTP is my favorite teacher store ever, and they now even have the big book versions of these books, so you can display the words in large print and then students can read the smaller books during independent reading.

-After singing our song books, we go straight to our poem for the week.
+After singing our song books, we then go straight to our poem for the week.
 I always choose a poem that matches our weekly theme.
 For example: If we are working on Farm for the week, then our poem will be about farms.
 Each day we read our poem.
 On the first day we discuss the meaning of the poem and work on one or two vocabulary words from the poem.
 Then we work on a skill.
-We may work on a phonics skill, like finding all the long “a” words, or finding words with a certain phonogram.
+We may then work on a phonics skill, like finding all the long “a” words, or finding words with a certain phonogram.
 We also might look for words with two syllables, or look for certain parts of speech.
 Some days we might listen for rhyming words or echo read for fluency.
 On Friday, we always get a hard copy of the poem and students go back to their seat to illustrate the poem.
 This is a comprehension skill, as students draw their “mental Image” of the poem.

 Once we finish this very important work, I like to work on our sight words.
-I personally love the Fry Sight Word List.
+I personally love the Fry Sight and Word List.
 I feel like these words are the most commonly used in the books we read.
-I have added a few other common words in my kiddos reading to our list.
+Plus I have added a few other common words in my kiddos reading to our list.
 I have created an entire years worth of activities to practice these words.

 My students usually do these activities during centers, but we play games and do other activities in the morning to practice.
 Click below for some games you can play.
 I put these cards on a ring and it’s easy for subs to find the games listed in my plans, and follow along.